vanshaj/Bu2Swag/README.md

-Use the binary main.exe with the BurpSuite's Logger++ CSV File
+Build the project and use the binary main.exe with the BurpSuite's Logger++ CSV File

 1. Go to Burp Suite's Logger++
 2. Select the requests and click Export Entities as CSV